Pattern-preserving optimal control problems with increasing time horizon

 \begin{prop}[optimal vaccination] Let $T\in [0,\infty]$ and $x_0=(s_0,i_0)\in B$.
 Let us consider the optimal control problem $\cF_T$ composed by \begin{enumerate}[leftmargin=*,label=(\alph*)] \item the SIR state-equation~\eqref{eq:SIR2} with $b\equiv \beta>0$, \item the cost functional $J_T$ given in~\eqref{eq:CostSIR}, to be minimized over the control space $\cU=L^\infty((0,\infty),U)$ with $U=[0,v_M]$ and state space $\cX=W^{1,1}_\loc([0,\infty),\R^2)$, \item the state-constraint~\eqref{eq:ConstraintSIR}. \end{enumerate} Then, for any finite $T>0$ large enough, any optimal control $v_T:(0,\infty)\to [0,v_M]$ of $\cF_T$ is of the bang-bang form

 for some $\tau_1^T\in[0,T]$.
 The infinite-horizon problem ($T=\infty$) admits an optimal control of the same bang-bang structure, for a $\tau_1^\infty<\infty$. \end{prop} The case with finite $T>0$ is obtained by applying the Pontryagin's principle to the problem under consideration, for the details we refer to~\cite[Theorem 4.6]{DellaRossaFreddi24}.
-Recalling that for the problem under consideration the compact set $D$ is forward invariant with respect to the control set $[0,v_M]$, it is easy to check that Assumption~\ref{assumpt:Basic0_L1}, Assumption~\ref{ass:globalexistence} and all the other hypotheses of Theorem~\ref{thm:MainTheorem} are satisfied.

-The infinite-horizon case is then a simple consequence of Corollary~\ref{cor:StateConstrPatternPReserving}.
-Indeed, the equi-coercivity of joint functionals can be verified via Lemma~\ref{lemma:StateCOnstrainCoercivityLemmaG} and using Proposition~\ref{Lemma:LocallyLispchitzSol} since solutions are confined in a compact set, as stated in Lemma~\ref{lemma:TriangleInvariant}.
-The finiteness of $\tau_1^\infty$ can be proven, since there exists a finite upper bound for $t_1^T$ uniform on $T$.
+It is now easy to check that all the hypotheses of Theorem~\ref{MT:StateConstrPatternPReserving2} are satisfied.
+The only nontrivial task is to verify \emph{coercivity w.r.t.\ $x$} of the joint functionals.
+This can be verified via Proposition~\ref{Lemma:LocallyLispchitzSol} since solutions are confined in the compact set $\T$, as stated in Lemma~\ref{lemma:TriangleInvariant}.
+Moreover, the finiteness of $\tau_1^\infty$ can be proven, since there exists a finite upper bound for $t_1^T$ uniform on $T$.
 For such details, a more direct proof and a discussion about uniqueness of the optimal control we refer to~\cite[Section 5]{DellaRossaFreddi24}.